keybase/book-content/04-teams/00-index.md

 {% set section_subtitle = "Use Keybase Files, Chat, and Git with groups of people." %}

 # Keybase for Teams
 Use Teams to work, connect, organize.
-A team on Keybase is simply a group of people—colleagues, cabals, families, flashmobs, friends, magic circles, metal bands—any group of people.
+A team on Keybase is simply a group of people—colleagues, cabals, families, flashmobs, magic circles—any group of people.

 Teams can [chat](/chat), [share files](/files), and [collaborate on Git](/Git).

 Like everything else on Keybase, your team chats, files, and Git are secure and end-to-end encrypted.
-What you and your team say, share, and commit stays between you and your team.
+What you and your team share, store, and commit stays between you and your team.

-Likewise, person-to-person interactions are also encrypted and private.
-Team admins or owners can’t access private chats or any other interactions they’re not explicitly a part of.
-(We don’t think letting people snoop should be a feature—ever.)
+Likewise, person-to-person interactions remain encrypted and private.
+Team admins or owners can’t access private chats between team members or any other interactions they’re not explicitly a part of.
+No snooping anywhere on Keybase, ever.

-## Create a team
+## Creating a team
 Before you create a team, there are a few things you should know:
 * Teams are public.
 Outsiders can see that they exist but not necessarily who is in them.
 * Team members can choose to publish the teams they belong to on their profiles.
 * Team names cannot be changed.

-### Add and remove team members
+### Adding and removing people
 You can create a team from scratch.
 Or if your team’s on Slack, you can [import it right into Keybase](https://keybase.io/slack-importer/).

-Adding members by Keybase username is the quickest way to create a team.
+Adding people by Keybase username is the quickest way to create a team.
 If you add people by their social handle, email, or phone numbers, they’ll need to create a Keybase account if they don’t already have one.

-As team members are added, they’re announced in chat.
-All new team members can search and read the entire chat history (or at least whatever hasn’t exploded).
+As people are added to a team, they’re announced in chat.
+All new team members can search and read the entire chat history, except for exploding messages sent before they joined.

 If you remove a team member, they lose access to all team chats and folders.
 Removed team members cannot rejoin a team unless an admin adds them again.

-#### Assign roles and permissions
+### Roles and permissions
 When you add team members, you’ll assign roles that give each team member different permissions.
 In most cases, most people should be writers, unless you’re managing a community.
 Then, you might want your members to be readers.
 You can always change roles later.

 **Owners:**